RooRay/blog/src/content/blog/00-hello-world/index.md

 repoURL: "https://www.github.com/RooRay/blog"
 ---

+**Edit (22nd Mar 2025)**: This blog is now hosted on Cloudflare Pages, not Vercel.
+However, I'm keeping the old article for archival purposes (it's also a more fun story)

+---

 ## Hello!
 Welcome to my blog!

 Hello, everybody!
 Welcome to my brand new blog powered by Vercel and the awesome work of Astro Micro.